NLnetLabs/simdzone/doc/manual/index.rst

 master files, more commonly known as zone files, and is best considered a concise tabular serialization format with provisions for convenient editing.

-The format is originally defined in RFC1035 section 5 and RFC1034 section 3.6.1, but as the DNS is intentionally extensible, the format has been extended over time.
+The format is originally defined in :RFC:`1035#section-5` and :RFC:`1034#section-3.6.1`, but as the DNS is intentionally extensible, the format  has been extended over time.

 .. toctree::
    :maxdepth: 2